How to Apply Borders in Excel with Conditional Formatting

 format only nonblank cells

-• After that, go to the Border tab from the Format Cells dialog box.
+• Go to the Border tab from the Format Cells dialog box.
 Change the line style and color if you want.
-Now click on the Outline preset or any other border type from the Borders section as required.
-Click OK After that.

 apply conditional formatting borders

-• Finally, enter values in the cells and you will see cell borders added to those cells automatically.
+• Enter values in the cells to see cell borders added to those cells automatically.

 Read More: How to Copy Conditional Formatting to Another Sheet

-• Assume you need to apply a border to the entire row whenever you enter data in cells in column A.
+• Apply a border to the entire row when you enter data in cells in column A.

-• Next, select Use a formula to determine which cells to format as the rule type.
-After that, enter the following formula in the formula box.
+• Select Use a formula to determine which cells to format as the rule type.

 =$A1<>""

-• Then click on Format, select the Outline preset, and click OK.
+• Click on Format, select the Outline preset.

 conditional formatting borders to entire rows or columns

-• Finally, enter values in cells in column A and you will see cell borders applied to the corresponding rows.
+• Enter values in cells in column A to see cell borders applied to the corresponding rows.

-• If you want to apply a border to the entire row by entering values in any cell, use the following formula instead.
+• To the entire row by entering values in any cell, use the following formula:

 =COUNTA($A1:$XFD1)>0

-• You can use the following alternative formulas to create new formatting rules to apply cell borders to columns.
+• The following alternative formulas can create new formatting rules to apply cell borders to columns.

 =A$1<>""